Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/Patriarchy.md

 	- *Writing with Fire* documents a dalit female journalist who challenges gender and caste expectations.
 - *Ring the doorbell* movement fights against domestic violence.
 - *Burka Avenger* and *Meena* promote gender equality to kids.
+- *Rape - It's Your Fault* highlights the problem of rape.